ComScore

 Carbon38

 Carbon38 is a luxury activewear brand that offers a curated selection of high-end fitness apparel and athleisure wear from a variety of fancy brands, as well as its own Carbon38 label.
 Don’t want to turn up at your friend’s home or private Pilates sesh wearing the same athleisure as the next person?
 Shop here, for pieces that have edgy style, the finest materials and on-trend silhouettes—the high-rise Takara Shine legging ($128), for example, has all three attributes.
 The Carbon38 brand includes a variety of activewear items such as leggings, tops, sports bras, jackets and accessories, with a designer collaboration every few months.
 Trendy patterns and well-thought-out details are all on offer, and for all this you’re going to pay lululemon-level pricing, from $50 to $200 or more.
-But we know the fitness fashionista wouldn’t have it any other way.
+But I know the fitness fashionista wouldn’t have it any other way.

 Best Inclusive Sizing